Date: Aug 8, 2018

 Complete Guide to the Shipshewana Auction & Flea Market

-Find everything you need to know about how, where and when to experience the Midwest's Largest Flea Market in Shipshewana, Indiana.
+Find everything you need to know about how, where and when to experience the Midwest's Largest Flea Market located in Shipshewana, Indiana.

 Dates & Hours - Flea Market

 There are several entrances and exits to the flea market.
 Please refer to the flea market map to plan your entrance and exit strategies.
 Also, it might be helpful to take a picture on your phone of where you parked so you can remember which lot you were in.
 During high traffic times, it is best to exit through the Southeast or North gate.

 Electric scooter rental is available for handicapped shoppers.
-The rental booth is located closest to the SR 5 main entrance.
-Handicap parking is available as well.
+The scooter rental booth is located closest to the SR 5 main entrance.

 Food, Info & Rest Areas

 Looking for a specific product type of vendor?
 There are three different ways to find your favorite booths: